earlduque/ServiceNow-Developer-Training/Standards/Portal.md

 Aka Widgets, Pages, and the front-end.

 ### Portals
-- New portals should be vetted by the TAG or IET Service Management as they may be granting access or read access to items/records that are not intended for the public

 - Follow campus design standards (eg. common footer, color schemes, font-families, etc.)

 ### Widgets